demm0/rsschool-2019Q1-cv/cv.md

 ### Practical experience:
 <!-- For work experience, need work; for work, need work experience -->
-* *from 2015 to the present time* – "GLIVI" Fireplace Factory LLC" - Design engineer (with the duties of chief engineer) Duties at the current job setup of software of CNC machines; setting up the correct operation of CNC machines; troubleshooting of CNC machines; repair of the mechanical part of CNC machine tools; diagnostics and minor repair of electronic parts of CNC machines; development of 3D models and 2D drawings of the units and mechanisms of CNC machines for the subsequent manufacture of their analogues; provision of spare parts and tools for CNC machines.
+* *from 2015 to the present time* – "GLIVI" Fireplace Factory LLC" - Design engineer (with the duties of chief engineer) Duties at the current job: setup of software of CNC machines; setting up the correct operation of CNC machines; troubleshooting of CNC machines; repair of the mechanical part of CNC machine tools; diagnostics and minor repair of electronic parts of CNC machines; development of 3D models and 2D drawings of the units and mechanisms of CNC machines for the subsequent manufacture of their analogues; provision of spare parts and tools for CNC machines.
 * *from 2013 to 2015* – "Belvtorchermet OJSC" - Mechanic
 * *from 2010 to 2013* – "Belarusian National Technical University (service in the armed forces of Belarus)" - course officer